 - Review draft SWRMP report - Execute contract extensions with RAA and Waste Management (June 3rd City Council agenda item) - Interface with Environmental Commission's Solid Waste Work Group survey, and I would like to ask you some questions.
-We are contribution or donation.
-Your responses are confidential, and we please speak with the adult in the household with the most recent not selling anything, and I won't ask you for a ve are looking for your candid feedback.
+We are r contribution or donation.
+Your responses are confidential, and we please speak with the adult in the household with the most recent ot selling anything, and I won't ask you for a e are looking for your candid feedback.
 Could I Q1.
 What city or township do you live in?
-Ann Arbor Q2 .
-Do you live in a single-household dwelling; a building with 2, 5 or more units, a college or university dormitory, or something e Single-household dwelling Q3.
+Ann Arbor 1 (Other) [TERMINATE] 2 (REFUSED) [TERMINATE] 3 Q2 .
+Do you live in a single-household dwelling; a building with 2, 3 5 or more units, a college or university dormitory, or something els Single-household dwelling1Building with 2, 3, or 4 units2Apartment/condo with 5 units or more3College/University Dormitory4Something else - RECORD5(Don't know/REF)6 Q3.
 Do you own or rent your current residence?
 Own 1 Rent 2 (Other - live in a dorm) 3 (Other) 4 (Don't know) 5 (Refused) 6 Q4 .
-How satisfied are you with Ann Arbor's current garbage co SOMEWHAT satisfied, SOMEWHAT dissatisfied, or VERY dissa Very Satisfied SSA Q5.
-How satisfied are you with the city's current recycling components of SOMEWHAT satisfied, SOMEWHAT dissatisfied, or VERY dissatisfied.
-Very Satisfied !
+How satisfied are you with Ann Arbor's current garbage colled SOMEWHAT satisfied, SOMEWHAT dissatisfied, or VERY dissatisfied.
+Very Satisfied1Somewhat Satisfied2Somewhat Dissatisfied3Very Dissatisfied4(Don't know)5 SSA Q5.
+How satisfied are you with the city's current recycling col SOMEWHAT satisfied, SOMEWHAT dissatisfied, or VERY dissatisfied.
+Very Satisfied1Somewhat Satisfied2Somewhat Dissatisfied3Very Dissatisfied4(Don't know)5